Configuration Space BPHZ Renormalization on Analytic Spacetimes: Convergence of the -Operation

 In the next step, we relate the distribution $v_0[\G]$ over the edge set $E(\G)$ to a distribution $u_0[\G]$ over the vertex set.
 Recalling from the Definition \ref{de:feyng} that the boundary operator $\pa$ maps elements in $E$ to elements in $V$, we would like to establish

 using the coboundary operator

 Since each $H_F$ is a distribution, \eqref{eq:PullbackDist} is not naively defined.
 However, it becomes well-defined if we can find a regularization $v_0^\e[\G]$ such that its wavefront sets admit the pointwise product.
-In particular, the pointwise product becomes well-defined if the regularization $\e$ is chosen such that the projection to the first variable of the wavefront set $\WF_A(H_F)$, i.e. the singular support of $H_F$, is contained in the diagonal.
+In particular, the pointwise product becomes well-defined if the regularization $\e$ is chosen such that the projection to the first variable of the wavefront set $\WF_\mathrm{A}(H_F)$, i.e.\ the singular support of $H_F$, is contained in the diagonal.
 Suppose we find such a regularization, then

-Those ``graph contractions'' describe configurations in which connected subgraphs are contracted to a point, i.e. at least one edge $e\in E(\G)$ lies on the thin diagonal $\diag$ and we want to define the set of "graph contractions" as the graph diagonal. \begin{defi} Let $\G(V,E)$ be a Feynman graph.
-Then the large graph diagonal is defined by
+Those ``graph contractions'' describe configurations in which connected subgraphs are contracted to a point, i.e.\ at least one edge $e\in E(\G)$ lies on the thin diagonal $\diag$ and we want to define the set of "graph contractions" as the graph diagonal. \begin{definition} Let $\G(V,E)$ be a Feynman graph.
+Then the \emph{large graph diagonal} is defined by

-\end{defi} Next, we turn to the construction of a regularization of the Hadamard parametrix in the spirit of Zimmermann \cite{Zimmermann:1968mu}.
+\end{definition} Next, we turn to the construction of a regularization of the Hadamard parametrix in the spirit of Zimmermann \cite{Zimmermann:1968mu}.
 Since $(M,g)$ is globally hyperbolic, we exploit that, due to the isomorphism $\Ps: M \rightarrow \IR \times \Si$, the metric $g$ can be written as $\be dt^2 - g_t$, where $g_t$ is Riemannian.
 Additionally we assumed $(M,g)$ to be analytic so that there exists a unique analytic continuation

 of the metric.
-This continuation is suffient to render the pointwise product well-defined.
-Specifically, we prove in the first step that there exist Riemannian bounds on $g^\e$. \begin{lem} Let $g^\e$ be given by \eqref{eq:MetricAnaCont} and define
+This continuation is sufficient to render the pointwise product well-defined.
+Specifically, we prove in the first step that there exist Riemannian bounds on $g^\e$. \begin{lemma} Let $g^\e$ be given by \eqref{eq:MetricAnaCont} and define

 For every $x\in\Om\subset M$, $\Om$ geodesically convex, and every $\x\in T_x\Om$

 holds, where